Master of Occupational Therapy

 - B.A./M.O.T.
 5-Year Program

-Students in the Pre-Occupational Therapy Studies major begin 500-level Master of Occupational Therapy courses the fall before the start of their senior year.
+Students in the Pre-Occupational Therapy Studies major begin 500-level Master of Occupational Therapy courses at the start of their senior year.
 These students earn their B.A. degree after their senior year and continue on as Master of Occupational Therapy students in their final year of the program, receiving their Master of Occupational Therapy degree after completing all additional graduate course requirements.
 The undergraduate coursework can be found in the Bay Path University Undergraduate Course Catalog and includes the prerequisites required for the graduate Occupational Therapy courses. - M.O.T.
 Program

 Students in the Human & Health Studies major or those who completed a Bachelor of Science or Bachelor of Arts degree at another regionally-accredited institution may enroll in the two-year Master of Occupational Therapy program after satisfactory completion of the prerequisite courses and acceptance into the program. - 3-Year M.O.T.
 Bridge Program

 Students who have successfully completed a bachelor’s degree in any field along with an associate’s degree in either an occupational therapy assistant or physical therapy assistant program, both from a regionally-accredited institution, may enroll in the three-year Master of Occupational Therapy program after satisfactory completion of the prerequisite courses and acceptance into the program.
-A student entering with an associate’s and bachelor's degree will take 81 credits over the course of three years to earn a Master’s degree in Occupational Therapy (MOT.) - 4-Year M.O.T.
+A student entering with a bachelor's degree will take 81 credits over the course of three years to earn a Master’s degree in Occupational Therapy (MOT.) - 4-Year M.O.T.
 Bridge Program

 Students who have successfully completed an associate’s degree in either an occupational therapy assistant or physical therapy assistant program from another regionally-accredited institution may enroll in the four-year Master of Occupational Therapy program after satisfactory completion of the prerequisite courses and acceptance into the program.
 A student entering with an associate’s degree will take 112 credits over the course of four years to earn a Master’s degree in Occupational Therapy (MOT.)